rakesh-rs211/LinuxWorkshop/ReadMe.md

 tar xvfz CourseMaterial.tar.gz
 ```
 ## Linux shell
-Shell is a program that acts a interface between the user and the operating system(Linux kernel) through CLI.
-On most GNU based system, bash(Bourne-Again-Shell) is the default shell.
+Shell is a program that acts as an interface between the user and the operating system(Linux kernel) through command  line(CLI).
+On most GNU based systems, bash(Bourne-Again-Shell) is the default shell.
 Almost all operating system including *Windows* have a shell program.
 On *Windows*, we have *Powershell*.

 ## Navigating the filesystem